ryantuck/ryantuck.io/docs/notes/etc.md

 - `:set tw=80` for soft word wrap, and works with outlines
 - `gU` converts selection to ALL CAPS
 - `gu` converts selection to lowercase
+- `:! <command>` - run commands in vim

+https://shapeshed.com/vim-netrw/ has great stuff about `netrw` and navigating files